 One day we walked inland to Tower's small secondary crater.
-It was only half a mile from Darwin Bay but took longer than one would expect, even allowing for the heavy cameras we carried, because the route crossed a series of ragged lava ridges over-grown with a forest of palo santa and cactus.
+It was only half a mile from Darwin Bay but took longer to reach than one would expect, even allowing for the heavy cameras we carried, because the route crossed a series of ragged lava ridges over-grown with a forest of palo santa and cactus.
 All the way we encountered nesting boobies and from the raised rim we looked down several hundred feet onto a green-blue salt water lake surrounded by mangrove.
 A flock of boobies were floating on the surface and others were constantly flying around the rim, which like that of Darwin Bay had collapsed on one side following the quiescence of volcanic activity.

 On the last day we crossed to the east side of Darwin Bay to see the petrel colony.
 We landed at the base of the crater wall at a place Carl Angemeyer called Prince Philip's Steps where HRH The Duke of Edinburgh went ashore during his visit to the Galapagos on the world voyage of the Royal Yacht Britannia.
 The eastern side of Darwin Bay is a narrow vertical-sided peninsula almost devoid of vegetation.
-The flat, bare top of the outer cliffs is the haunt of Galapagos Short-eared Swis that prey on the petrels.
+The flat, bare top of the outer cliffs is the haunt of Galapagos short-eared owls that prey on the petrels.
 In the cracks and hollows on the face of the cliff hundreds of thousands of storm petrels and shearwaters nest.
 The two kinds of the little storm petrels that breed here are indistinguishable except in the hand or by their foraging habits.
-The species that feeds by day One species feeds at night and the other by day; the latter is the one seen often in bays and coves fluttering over the waves as it feeds on surface plankton.
+The species that feeds by day is the one seen often in bays and coves fluttering over the waves as it feeds on surface plankton.
 It gets its name Little Peter, I am told, from St. Peter by the way it appears to walk on the water.
-These petrels can be attracted to the side of a boat by 1 me scattering bits of oily material or powdered milk on the sea; and these will fly close along side giving a very pretty demonstration of their water-walking skill.
-Singly or by twos they flit past again and again as light as thistle down, tapping the water with their dangling webbed feet and dipping their bills for food.
+These petrels can be attracted to the side of a boat if one scatters bits of oily material or powdered milk on the sea; and they will then fly close alongside, giving a very pretty demonstration of their water-walking skill.
+Singly or by twos they flit past again and again as light as thistledown, tapping the water with their dangling webbed feet and dipping their bills for food.
 It is a dancing, butterfly flight, in which wings, long legs, and broad feet are used with precise coordination to keep the bird close to the surface yet safe from sudden wavelets and down gusts of air.